holmwell/errors/README.md

         // <deal with circles>
     }));

+### errors.handle(Error, response)

+Primarily used internally, but you can also use it to send and an error code back to the Express client.

+### errors.middleware

+Handle uncaught errors in your Express middleware stack.
+Typically this should be put near the end / bottom of your middleware.

+    var app = require('express')();
+    // Define routes, app.use(...), etc
+    app.use(errors.middleware);

+### license

-This module is available under a BSD license.
+This module is available under a BSD 2-clause license.

+### author

+Phil Manijak / Holmwell Software